Skip to content

 2. astro build — compiles .astro and .svelte files into static HTML/JS/CSS in frontend/dist/

-3. The built frontend is served by capsem-gateway over HTTP (and bundled into capsem-app as offline fallback)
+3. The built frontend is served by capsem-gateway over HTTP and bundled into capsem-app for the service-unavailable screen.

 The frontend stack: